-1.4 Multiple-site residency programs comply with the ASHP Accreditation Policy for Multiple-Site Residency Programs
+1.4 Multiple-site residency programs must be in compliance with the ASHP Accreditation Policy for Multiple-Site Residency Programs5.

-Standard 2: Pharmacy Services
+Standard 2: Requirements of Pharmacy Services

 The most current edition of the ASHP Best Practices for Health-System Pharmacy, available at www.ashp.org, and, when necessary, other pharmacy association guides to professional practice and other relevant standards (e.g., NIOSH, OSHA, EPA) that apply to specific practices sites will be used to evaluate any patient care sites or other practice operations providing pharmacy residency training.